vinusankars/vinusankars.github.io/index.md

 I work as a Junior Research Fellow with [Prof. Anirban Dasgupta](https://labs.iitgn.ac.in/datascience/anirban-dasgupta/){:target="_blank"} at [IIT Gandhinagar](https://www.iitgn.ac.in/){:target="_blank"}, India in the [Data Science Lab](https://labs.iitgn.ac.in/datascience/){:target="_blank"}.

-I will be joining [The University of Maryland, College Park](https://www.cs.umd.edu/){:target="_blank"} in Fall 2021 to pursue my PhD in CS.
+I will be joining [The University of Maryland, College Park](https://www.cs.umd.edu/){:target="_blank"} in Fall 2021 to pursue my PhD in Computer Science.
 My research interest broadly lies in the area of machine learning.
 I am interested in designing robust, energy- and compute- efficient machine learning algorithms.

 I received the prestigious Director's Silver Medal and my Bachelor's degree in Computer Science & Engineering in 2020 from IIT Gandhinagar.
 Previously, I had interned at Caltech, Microsoft Research India, and IISc.